Analysis: Earl Thomas almost an afterthought as Seahawks end training camp

 None, of course, will be Thomas.

-But in a year when the Seahawks have already walked away from so many other big names they seem increasingly willing to prove to Thomas that he shouldn’t doubt that life can and will go on without him.
+But in a year when the Seahawks have already walked away from so many other big names, they seem increasingly willing to prove to Thomas that he shouldn’t doubt that life can, and will, go on without him.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.